What causes dandruff in dogs?

 What are the most common symptoms of dog dandruff?

 Dandruff is pretty easy to detect.
-Once you notice these white flakes clinging onto your pet’s fur, your first step should be to thoroughly inspect their skin.
-If they’re constantly licking, biting, or scratching at their skin, you should notice red patches caused by the irritation.
+Once you notice these white flakes clinging onto your pet’s fur or being left where they have been lying, your first step should be to thoroughly inspect their skin.
+If they’re constantly licking, biting, or scratching at their skin, you might notice red patches caused by the irritation.
 In some cases, there might also be an odour, as well as hair loss or the presence of scabs.
-One thing to remember is that whenever your dog displays any unusual behaviour or seems distressed, the right call is always to look into the problem to try and find the cause.
+One thing to remember is that whenever your dog displays any unusual behaviour or seems distressed, the right call is always to look into the problem to try and find the cause – and then talk to your vet.

 Which dog breeds are more prone to dandruff?